-Attribute Description encapsulatedLogic: FunctionDefinition [01] The function that encapsulates the logic encapsulated by this BusinessKnowledgeModel. variable: InformationItem The instance of InformationItem that is bound to the function.
-An invocation can reference this variable by name. knowledgeRequirement: KnowledgeRequirement [] This attribute lists the instances of KnowledgeRequirement that compose this BusinessKnowledgeModel. authorityRequirement: AuthorityRequirement [] This attribute lists the instances of AuthorityRequirement that compose this BusinessKnowledgeModel. variable: InformationItem This attribute defines a variable that holds the FunctionDefinition, allowing a Decision to invoke it by name.
+Attribute Description encapsulatedLogic: FunctionDefinition [01] The function that encapsulates the logic encapsulated by this BusinessKnowledgeModel. variable: InformationItem This attribute defines a variable that is bound to the function defined by the FunctionDefinition, allowing decision logic to invoke the function by name.
+The instance of InformationItem that is bound to the function.
+An invocation can reference this variable by name. knowledgeRequirement: KnowledgeRequirement [] This attribute lists the instances of KnowledgeRequirement that compose this BusinessKnowledgeModel. authorityRequirement: AuthorityRequirement [] This attribute lists the instances of AuthorityRequirement that compose this BusinessKnowledgeModel.